Part One: Introducing Our FYS

 Do you agree with Turkle's analysis of the impact of technology on the sense of self?

 How has Turkle changed her mind since writing about MUDS/MOOs to writing about smart phones and Google?

 What is Jean Twenge’s main thesis?
 What evidence does she present in her essay in support of her thesis?

 Do you see evidence for Twenge's and Turkle's assessment of technology in your own use of technology?

 Do you feel as if your self is tethered to your technology?
 Is this a good thing? a natural or unnatural thing?
 A bad thing?

 What would Dana Boyd say in response to Turkle's admonition to stop googling and talk?
 How might Boyd reply to Twenge?
 What might Twenge say to Boyd?

 Whose analysis is more consistent with your own experiences?

-What would Stone or Case say in reply to Turkle’s observations?
+What would Amber Case say in reply to Turkle’s observations?